gowtamkumar/car-dealer/README.md

 # Rmj Autos App

-This refers to the collection of documents that provides information about a project and its processes.
+This refers to the collection of documents that provide information about a project and its processes.
 It includes all the necessary details about the project, such as its objectives, scope, timeline, budget, and resources.
 The project documentation is used to keep track of progress, identify risks, and ensure that all stakeholders are on the same page.
 Proper documentation is crucial for the success of any project.

 ## Prerequisites